k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor_window.md

 ### Add Input Button

 Additional input parameters can be added to some Actor types.
-To do so, click **Add Input**.
-A new input parameter is added with a default Parameter Type = any and default Population Type = Link.
-If the population type is changed to Const, a dropdown list is displayed where you can select the  parameter type.
+To do so, click **Add Input** to add a new input parameter.
+The default Parameter Type = any and default Population Type = Link.
+If the population type is updated to Const, a dropdown list is displayed where you can select the  parameter type.

 To delete or add more parameters, in the context menu click ![image](/articles/99_Broadway/images/99_19_dots.PNG) > Delete or Insert.